bitnami/charts/bitnami/harbor/README.md

 ### To 8.0.0

-Redis<sup>TM</sup> dependency version was bumped to the new major version `11.x.x`, which introduced breaking changes regarding sentinel.
+Redis&trade; dependency version was bumped to the new major version `11.x.x`, which introduced breaking changes regarding sentinel.
 By default, this Chart does not use of this feature and hence no issues are expected between upgrades.
-You may refer to [Redis<sup>TM</sup> Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1100) for further information.
+You may refer to [Redis&trade; Upgrading Notes](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1100) for further information.

 ### To 7.0.0